1. Understanding the concepts of stories, personal lenses and bias

 Questions for reflection

 Once you finish both stories, take some time to write down what you noticed.
-You can reflect on this by yourself, with a group of friends or colleagues and/or within the discussion forum of this course.
+You can reflect on this by yourself and/or with a group of friends or colleagues.

 How difficult was it to distinguish facts from interpretations?